The Healthy Soils Program is currently in between application cycles.

-During the last solicitation period, CDFA allocated $67.5 million worth for HSP awards, and applicants were able to receive up to $100,000 in funds for their three-year project.
-The future grant solicitation period is expected to be available until mid to late 2023.
+The CDFA has allocated $50 million worth of HSP awards and applicants are able to receive up to $100,000 in funds for their three-year project.

 Important Links for Applicants